 - Loss of financial support: you were dependent on your loved one’s income.
 Without it, supporting yourself and your family is much harder.

 It Is a Good Idea to Consult an Attorney

-If at any time you decide you want help with your lawsuit, do not hesitate to talk to a lawyer.
+If at any time you decide you want help with your lawsuit, do not hesitate to talk to a New York Wrongful death lawyer.
 They can take the following steps on your behalf.

 - Investigate: they will look into the circumstances surrounding your loved one’s death and collect evidence to support your claim for damages.

 - Evaluate: your lawyer will make sure your list of damages is complete and that you are asking for the maximum possible amount of compensation.

 - Notify: to formally begin your suit, your lawyer will need to notify both the liable party and the appropriate court.

 - File: given sufficient notice, your lawyer can submit your lawsuit on time.
 New York Estates, Powers, and Trusts (EPT) §5-4.1 allows the decedent’s surviving family members two years to file a wrongful death lawsuit.

 - Negotiate: the liable party and/or their insurance company may not offer what you need right away.
 Let your lawyer fight for a settlement that favors you.